 - Don’t add nuts if you don’t have them, or use your favourite kind such as walnuts or hazelnuts.

 - Add a little bit of Nutella to ganache, I’m sure it would be lovely.

-There are so many things you can do with this cold cake recipe, and those are the best kind of recipes, right?
+There are so many things you can do with this recipe, and those are the best kind of recipes, right?
 The ones that you can make your own.

 More Easy and Delicious Desserts to Try

 No Bake Cold Chocolate Cake